timklapdor/csulx/_applications/FIN516/index.md

 ### Introduction to this Case Study

-The FIN516 case study features these OLM elements: Teacher Presence, E-Assessment, Interaction with the professions, and Flexible and adaptive learning.
+The FIN516 case study features these OLM elements: Flexible and Adaptive Learning, E-Assessment and Interactive Resources.
 These elements are not present in isolation from each other.
 A combination of elements provide multiple strategies for subject implementation and often overlap and interconnect.
-The case study showcases these elements and attempts to reveal how vital it is we understand how they may co-exist and work together to improve engagement and enhanced learning outcomes..
+The case study showcases these elements and attempts to reveal how vital it is we understand how they may co-exist and work together to improve engagement and enhanced learning outcomes.

 ### Element Highlights